DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact

 Torre-Muir syndrome is usually suspected because of the clinical features.
 However, if a sebaceous adenoma, a sebaceous carcinoma or colonic polyp is removed surgically, the pathologist may examine the cells to see whether the MSH gene products have microsatellite instability, a characteristic of the syndrome.
 Immunohistochemistry testing shows loss of MMR protein expression, indicating a mutation in MSH2 or another associated gene.

-Patients with Torre-Muir and Lynch syndrome need to undergo medical and physical examinations and appropriate laboratory and radiographic tests on a regular basis to check for internal malignancies, particularly of the gastrointestinal and genitourinary tracts.
-Patients need regular colonoscopy for early detection of colorectal tumours.
+Patients with Torre-Muir and Lynch syndrome need to undergo medical and physical examinations and appropriate laboratory and radiographic tests oregularlyto check for internal malignancies, particularly of the gastrointestinal and genitourinary tracts.
+Patients need a regular colonoscopy for early detection of colorectal tumours.
 Cancers should be managed with appropriate anti-cancer therapies.

-In some families genetic diagnosis can identify asymptomatic carriers of the mutation.
+In some families, a genetic diagnosis can identify asymptomatic carriers of the mutation.
 All first-degree relatives, especially mutation carriers, should be referred from the age of 20 years for routine follow-up and early treatment